Nigeria: Post Floods Needs Assessment

 Partnerships and Coordination

-This Post-Disaster Needs Assessment (PDNA) report was prepared by a team working under the guidance of the National Emergency Management Agency (NEMA), and consisting of representatives of the federal government of the Republic of Nigeria and members of the international community.
+This PDNA report was prepared by a team working under the guidance of the National Emergency Management Agency (NEMA), and consisting of representatives of the federal government of the Republic of Nigeria and members of the international community.
 The joint team was led by the World Bank (WB) primarily regarding the Damage and Loss Assessment (DaLA), and by the United Nations (UN) with respect to Human Recovery and Needs Assessment (HRNA).
 The team was supported by the Global Facility for Disaster Reduction and Recovery (GFDRR), the European Union (EU), and Japanese International Cooperation Agency (JICA)

 The PDNA is available here.